Building Safety Act 2024

 - Legal teams preparing for registration or dispute resolution

-- Conveyancers and solicitors involved in property purchase, disposal or portfolio review
+- Conveyancers and solicitors involved in property purchase or portfolio review

-To confirm whether your building qualifies as a Relevant Building under the Building Safety Act 2022, contact us directly.
+Contact us to confirm whether your building qualifies under the Building Safety Act.
 We’ll provide a clear fee quote and outline the process in full.

 External Wall Systems (EWS1) Assessment & Reporting

-Pearl provides expert assessment of external wall systems for residential buildings, including the preparation of EWS1 Forms in accordance with the RICS guidance and PAS 9980:2022 fire risk methodology.
+Pearl provides expert assessment of external wall systems for residential buildings, including preparation of EWS1 Forms in line with RICS guidance and PAS 9980:2022 fire risk methodology.

-This service is essential for buildings where cladding, insulation, or other façade materials may present a fire risk particularly those over 11m in height or where lenders require formal documentation for mortgage approval.
+This service is essential for buildings where cladding, insulation, or façade materials may present a fire risk, particularly those over 11m in height or where lenders require formal documentation for mortgage approval.

 - Site inspection by a qualified fire engineer or competent professional